 In 2010, Ecology was included as a specialist certification category in the Certified Environmental Practitioner Scheme.

-The main objectives of the Ecology SIS are to:
+The purpose of the Ecology SIS is to:

 Ecological Impact Assessment Guidelines